kernbeisser/equation/README.md

-# udemy course equations in a day by gary thompson
+# udemy course equations in a day by gary thomson
 experimenting with sympy in jupyter notebooks.